 my-ascii-src-block function looks at the attribute above the

-back-end is calling the following from an Org buffer:
+To use the newly defined back-end, call the following from an Org buffer:

 (org-export-to-buffer 'my-ascii "*Org MY-ASCII Export*")

 Further steps to consider would be an interactive function, self-installing an item in the export dispatcher menu, and other user-friendly improvements.